NathanHarrington/NathanHarrington.github.io/content/pages/wasatch_work_log_timeline.md

 save_as: pages/wasatch_work_log_timeline.html
 status: hidden

+2016-12-09 07:07 performance review, scheduling updates, detailed processing and review of algorithm removal from it systems.
+Investigation into cigna healthcare changes.
+Website down detection.
+Startup page setting on command line.
+Start with laser communication and command and control queues in multiprocessing simulator.
+Correction of delay and non-exit with terminate and join in sub processes.

+    afa808c shallow copy
+    890f1d9 non increasing copy of data
+    d99ce88 startup setting command line
+    ac7779e laser with record setting reading and writing fedaefc strip down of older simulatespectra test cases

 2016-12-08 06:24 vtt 1000 manual discovery, it support, processing
 shipments.
 Mid-milestone demo of simulatd plug, unplug of device in dash.
 Determination of valid and invalid firmware configurations on test